 Developing design concepts and coding the approved design from scratch

 Using Adobe Photoshop, I created static design concepts that blended the aesthetic qualities from the Center’s existing style guide with the functional needs dictated by both the content strategy and the design workshop.

-After revisions and final approval, I used my years of experience coding HTML and CSS to convert the concepts into a custom website theme that was also highly accessible for people with disabilities.
+After revisions and final approval, I used my years of experience coding HTML and CSS to convert the concepts into a fully-custom website theme that was also highly accessible for people with disabilities.

 Choosing WordPress as CMS and customizing it for easier maintenance, including on-screen trainings

 WordPress was chosen because of its flexibility and massive library of plugins that would allow the Center to incorporate advanced features on a budget.
 For example, we chose the powerful Events Calendar Pro plugin as the foundation for the Events Calendar and Tickets section of the new site.